The first time I entered a gym, I was intimidated, nervous and not comfortable. At all.

 And those big guys were pussycats anyway. 😊

-So, If you’re feeling uncomfortable, out-of-place and this is holding you back from being your best self, take these suggestions out for a spin.
+So, If you’re not feeling comfortable, and you’re out-of-place and this is holding you back from being your best self, take these suggestions out for a spin.

 Because when you do curls in front of the mirror, I want you to like what you see.